| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 If neither the inverse power law nor the negative exponential dispersal kernel is specified, the function will return an error.

-, three spatRasters are produced with the following values.
+In msean(), three spatRasters are produced with the following values.

 For each location in the area of interest,